 1. Open the Command Prompt from CMD Executable

 There are several ways to open the Command Prompt.
-However, if you are unable to launch it from the Windows Start menu, you can try other ways.
+However, if you can’t launch it from the Windows Start menu, you can try other ways.

 1. Open the File Explorer on your PC.